icingmoon/icingmoon.github.io/_posts/2025-04-03-Revisiting-Garbled-Circuit.md

 - Run the Chou-Orlandi OT protocol with an malicious receiver.
 This can leak the global offset $\Delta$ of free-XOR which allows us to recover all the wire label pairs in the garbled circuit.
 - Use the unbalanced AND gate to recover the bit semantics of wire label pairs.
-- Construct linear equations to recover the private key bits based the bit semantics of wire labels.
+- Construct linear equations to recover the private key bits based on the bit semantics of wire labels.

 ### Chou-Orlandi OT protocol